Dawsoncodes/querypdf-ai/README.md

 ## Overview

-This project is an AI-powered assistant designed to answer questions about specific PDF files and summarize their content.
-It features a Q/A AI assistant using embedding search to provide accurate responses.
+A simple project that uses the [OpenAI API](https://platform.openai.com/) to answer questions about specific PDF files and summarize their content.
+It uses the [Langchain](https://github.com/langchain-ai/langchain) library to integrate the OpenAI API with the Chroma vector database and handle queries.

 ## Requirements